 Yes, hybrid cars use gas.
 Hybrid vehicles combine an internal combustion engine with an electric motor and battery, meaning that some of the power comes from fuel.
 While plug-in hybrids are able to run on all electricity alone, they must be refueled with gasoline once that runs out.
 This is why most owners of a hybrid car will want to make sure they keep their tank filled for when needed.

 However, how much gas will a hybrid car use compared to a gasoline car?
+And when do hybrids use gas?
 Keep reading to find out!

 Table Of Contents